Skip to main content

 What happens during the 10-day lab?

-The lab is like a festival within the Festival: eight days of learning, making, sharing and celebrating.
+The lab unfolds within the Festival: ten days of learning, making, sharing and collaborating.
 Each day runs for six hours, with mornings for big conversations and afternoons for practical sessions and field trips.
 There is also time to rest, reflect and break bread together.

 A day might begin with First Nations curators and Traditional Custodians sharing what it means to practice culture on Country.
-Later, you might hear field notes from a first-time Artistic Director, followed by a roundtable with Encounter Theatre’s ThisGen Fellows, a local cohort of IBPoC artists reimagining alternate futures in the arts.
-Afternoons are for closed-door exercises like mapping your ideal position description, or a rare masterclass on concept touring with Sydney Festival Director Kris Nelson.
+Later, you might hear field notes from a first-time Artistic Director.
+Afternoons are for closed-door exercises like mapping your ideal position description, or a masterclass on concept touring with Sydney Festival Director Kris Nelson.

-Evenings spill into the city Festival shows, twilight picnics and parties.
+Days at the lab spill into evenings at Festival shows, twilight picnics and informal gatherings.
 Conversations continue long after the sessions end.

 Do I need to be working in a formal arts organisation to apply?

-No. We encourage applicants from collectives, community spaces, clubs, care work, DIY scenes, digital platforms or other informal spaces.
+No, we encourage applicants from collectives, community hubs, clubs, DIY scenes, digital platforms or other informal spaces.

 Do I need to have curated a festival before?